teongleong/CogBInfo/README.md

-# CogBInfo
+# CogB
-info page for CogB marketing
+An adventure game that test the player's awareness to their own biases.